KeithChamberlain/To_Loan_or_Not/README.md

 # Hypothesis Tests

-Binomial plots definitely seem to be trending differently from each other and may be significantly different.
+Binomial plots seem to be trending differently from each other and may be significantly different.
 See figures 3 & 4.

 <img src="https://raw.githubusercontent.com/KeithChamberlain/To_Loan_or_Not/main/img/Emp_years_approv.png" width="400" height="300"><img src="https://raw.githubusercontent.com/KeithChamberlain/To_Loan_or_Not/main/img/Amt_approv.png" width="400" height="300">